 A stimulating treatment is any service that stimulates the skin either through heat, cold, massage or active ingredients, resulting in skin regeneration and renewal.
 Stimulating treatments are great for all skin types to increase blood flow to the skin.

 A microcurrent treatment uses two metal rods that conduct electricity over the surface of the skin.
 The electrical current runs through the skin and facial muscles to improve skin tone.
 This treatment is a fantastic choice for anyone and can improve the look of everything from breakouts to wrinkles.

 Microdermabrasion is a form of physical exfoliation using a specialized device to blast away the surface layers of the skin.
-Common devices used for this treatment include a diamond-tipped handpiece, a crystal-emitting handpiece and hydradermabrasion.
+Common devices used for this treatment include a diamond-tipped handpiece and a crystal-emitting handpiece.
 Microdermabrasion is typically not recommended for those with acne, rosacea or other skin irritations or inflammatory conditions.

-A HydraFacial MD device is needed for this treatment to be called a “HydraFacial,” and it is the only hydradermabrasion procedure that combines cleansing, exfoliation, extraction, hydration and antioxidant protection simultaneously.
-Unlike traditional microdermabrasion, a HydraFacial is recommended for those with acne and/or inflammation as the products used with the machine can be customized.
+A Hydra-dermabrasion device is needed for this treatment and is the only procedure that combines cleansing, exfoliation, extraction, hydration and antioxidant protection simultaneously.
+Unlike traditional microdermabrasion, Hydra-dermabrasion is recommended for those with acne and/or inflammation as the products used with the machine can be customized.